Singapore

 Letter of Consent (LOC)

-For Dependant’s Pass (DP) holders of Employment Pass or S Pass holders
+Dependants’ Pass holders of EP or S Pass holders

-Eligible DPs can apply for an LOC from MOM after registering their business with ACRA.
+Eligible DPs apply to MOM after registering with ACRA

 Looking for a partner beyond incorporation?